 The Special Forces advisor answered that the woman was someone’s mother and he’d hope that someone would pick up his if the situation was reversed.
 The guerrilla nodded and told him that he appreciated it because the woman was a relative of his.
 The subliminal message was that the woman was man’s mother.

 He said that he knew Americans collect patches and pins and gave him a small box with FMLN patches and a pin mounted on black felt.
 He gave him a letter citing his “humanitarianism” in a time of war.
 He then motioned to his men who began peeling out of the small establishment.
 He made a wry smile, “Don’t leave for about 30 minutes.”

 The message was you’re my enemy tomorrow, you’re my enemy tonight but there is a level of respect that can be shown.
-One FMLN local commander recognized that in the SF troops there was the respect for human rights in a civil war where they were at a premium.
-It is no coincidence that they requested SF troops be part of the peace process.
+One FMLN local commander recognized that in the Special Forces troops there was the respect for human rights in a civil war where they were at a premium.
+It is no coincidence that they requested Special Forces troops be part of the peace process.

 Photos: US Army